DJOwen777/BeyondGoodAndEvil/README.txt

 The final part of the notebook also trims the amplifier list to make sure there are no duplicate terms already contained in the data recorded from the Hatebase API.

 DavidsonData:
-This notebook takes the data obtained from Davidson’s work (which includes nearly 25,000 sample tweets and crowd ratings for each split into hate speech, offensive speech, or neither) and cleans it.
+This notebook takes the data obtained from Davidsonâ€™s work (which includes nearly 25,000 sample tweets and crowd ratings for each split into hate speech, offensive speech, or neither) and cleans it.
 The code removes all user tags from twitter, ascii codes for emojis, as well as some discrepancies unique to these samples.
 The cleaned data is then exported to a csv to be used as our samples.
-The end of the notebook splits the data into a few smaller sample sizes, largely based on what category the data was originally given in Davidson’s work by the crowd workers.
+The end of the notebook splits the data into a few smaller sample sizes, largely based on what category the data was originally given in Davidsonâ€™s work by the crowd workers.

 Core NLP Raw:
 This notebook is the meat of the project.
 First are some custom functions used to save lines of code, as well as make things simpler to understand.